 The philosophy of Wiregrass Georgia Technical College is that a student's career path should be one suited to him or her and that each student should receive the guidance and support needed to succeed academically, from the initial term of enrollment through graduation.
-The Advisement and Retention Center (ARC) is designed to support these goals by providing individualized guidance to students from the time they attempt to select a program of study to the time they receive their degree, diploma, or certificate.
-Services offered through the Advisement and Retention Center include career counseling, career assessment, pre and post-placement test remediation, tutoring services, study skills assistance, email and BanWeb training, and general problem resolution assistance.
+The Academic Success department is designed to support these goals by providing individualized guidance to students from the time they attempt to select a program of study to the time they receive their degree, diploma, or certificate through the Advisement and Retention Center (ARC), Tutoring Center, and Distance Education Center.
+Services offered through these include career counseling, career assessment, pre and post-placement test remediation, tutoring services, study skills assistance, email and BanWeb training, technical assistance with Blackboard, and general problem resolution assistance.